 Do your friends compliment you on your beauty savvy and knowledge of skincare?
 Do you find yourself doing their hair and makeup before a big date?
-If you enjoy doing other's hair and makeup and have a knack for the work, why not make a career out of it?
+If you enjoy doing hair and makeup and have a knack for the work, why not make a career out of it?

 Cosmetology Career Training

 All states require a license to work as a cosmetologist, whether as a hairdresser, nail technician, or skin care specialist (some states issue barber's licenses for all hairdressing professionals and cosmetology licenses for nail or skin care, though others lump all specialties under cosmetology).
 The exception is for shampooers and makeup artists who don't do skin care treatments.
-The licensing requirements vary, but generally you need to have a high school equivalency diploma, be at least 16 years old, and graduate from a beauty, barber, or cosmetology school.
+The licensing requirements vary, but generally you need to have a high school equivalency diploma, be at least 16 years old, and graduate from a beauty, barber or cosmetology school.
 After graduation, you must then pass your state's cosmetology licensing exam.

 Career Success in Cosmetology

-As with most industries, the more versatile your training, the more desirable you'll be to employers (and the more money you'll make).
-A distance learning program offers a range of courses in theory, technique, and salon skills to best prepare you for the beauty workforce, and may qualify you to take your state's licensing exam.
+As with most industries, the more versatile your education, the more desirable you'll be to employers (and the more money you'll make).
+A distance learning program offers a range of courses in theory, technique and salon skills to best prepare you for the beauty workforce, and may qualify you to take your state's licensing exam.
 It may also be the first step towards career independence, as 46 percent of cosmetologists are self-employed.

 - Hairdressers, Hairstylists, and Cosmetologists, Occupational Employment and Wages, May 2015, Occupational Employment Statistics, Bureau of Labor Statistics, U.S. Department of Labor, http://www.bls.gov/oes/current/oes395012.htm